Coronavirus – wellbeing measures

 - provide documentary evidence of a negative PCR test, taken within 72 hours prior to arriving in Jersey.
 This must be submitted to the Government of Jersey in advance of travelling for approval.
 Details of how to submit the form are provided in your pre-registration form, or

 - be swab-tested at the airport or harbour, then follow the self isolation rules, depending on the colour coding for your country or region, (there is no charge for this test), or

 Anyone who fails to pre-register can expect to face significant delays when arriving in the Island

 Passengers are required to disclose whether they have visited or will have visited any country/region, including night stops within the 14 days prior to their arrival in Jersey.
-Depending on the information provided, passengers may be required to self-isolate for up to 14 days on their arrival and may also be asked to undergo an additional test five days after arrival.
+Depending on the information provided, passengers may be required to self-isolate for up to 1o days on their arrival, until a negative result is received.
 Categorisations and requirements are subject to change on a regular basis.
 Testing and self-isolation requirements may be different on arrival than at point of booking.